Private Tours Entirely Designed Around You

 Uji: Beyond the Green Tea Tourist Trail

-Everyone knows Uji for green tea, and the main tourist areas deliver exactly what guidebooks promise: tea shops, Byodo-in Temple, and crowds sampling matcha ice cream.
+Everyone knows Uji for green tea, and the main tourist areas deliver exactly what guidebooks promise: tea shops, Byodo-in Temple (平等院), and crowds sampling matcha ice cream.
 But locals explore Uji differently, focusing on the river and the less commercial neighborhoods that support traditional craftsmen.

 The Uji River supports cormorant fishing during the summer months, a practice that requires skill passed down through generations.
 Watching the birds work at sunset, diving for fish while tethered to wooden boats, connects directly to fishing methods used for over a thousand years.

+Away from the main tourist zones, small tea farms still operate on Uji's hillsides.
+Some welcome visitors who make appointments and show genuine interest in tea cultivation rather than casual sampling.
 Local recommendation: Visit in early autumn, when the tea harvest creates activity in the fields and workshops.
 The combination of seasonal work and fewer tourists provides optimal conditions for authentic cultural encounters.

 Lake Biwa Canal: Engineering Meets Nature

 The Lake Biwa Canal represents one of Japan's most ambitious 19th-century engineering projects, a waterway connecting Kyoto to Lake Biwa in neighboring Shiga Prefecture.
+Today, restored boats carry passengers along sections of the historic route, but the canal offers much more than scenic rides.

 Walking the canal's full length reveals how Meiji-era engineers solved complex problems of elevation, water flow, and tunnel construction through mountains.
 The Keage Incline, where boats were hauled uphill on rails, demonstrates innovative solutions to geographic challenges.

+The canal connects to Nanzen-ji Temple via an impressive aqueduct that carries water above the temple grounds.
 This intersection of modern engineering and ancient spirituality creates unique photographic opportunities and demonstrates Japan's ability to integrate old and new.
+Natural scenery along the canal changes dramatically between urban Kyoto and rural Shiga Prefecture.

 The waterway passes through tunnels carved through mountains, emerges into valleys with traditional farming, and connects to Lake Biwa's expansive waters.